When you want to get away, nothing beats an island.

 There is also a range of desserts to choose from such as the warm banoffee pie with cream or the apple cider and brandy charlotte with ice cream.

-The hotel’s breakfast menu includes a full Scottish cooked breakfast, egg benedict and smoked haddock, along with a selection of cereals, fruit juice, yoghurt, homemade jams, porridge and toast.
+The hotel’s breakfast menu includes a full Scottish cooked breakfast, eggs Benedict and smoked haddock, along with a selection of cereals, fruit juice, yoghurt, homemade jams, porridge and toast.

 See and do

 Gigha may be small but there is no shortage of things to do on the island.
 Many guests like to explore the magnificent Achamore Gardens.

 You could also hire a sea kayak, rowing boat or wetsuit from Gigha Boats Activity Centre; play the island’s challenging 9-hole golf course or simply walk to the top of Creag Bhan and watch the sun set behind Islay.

 A highlight for many visitors is watching dolphins play off the South Pier.

 Gigha Hotel has lots of fans on TripAdvisor, as these recent reviews, edited for length, show: